57blocks/website-article/articles/Web3 Intents Based Systems and How LIFI is Pushing Cross-Chain Swaps Evolution/README.md

 Here's what that looks like on the user's end:

-1. You make a request: "I want to swap 100 USDC on Ethereum for MATIC on Polygon"
+1. You make a request: "I want to swap 100 USDC on Ethereum for MATIC on Polygon".
-2. The intents-based application’s logic finds the best way: Multiple solvers compete to offer you the best rate
+2. The intents-based application’s logic finds the best way: Multiple solvers compete to offer you the best rate.
 3. It happens instantaneously: The winning solver fulfills your request behind the scenes through smart contracts, aggregators, oracles, and protocol infrastructure.
-4. You get your tokens: Fast, cheap, and without the headache
+4. You get your tokens: Fast, cheap, and without the headache.

-EXAMPLE / REFERENCE GRAPH FOR DESIGNERS:

 ![Reference for designers](./reference-for-designers.png){.d-block .mx-auto .mw-100}